As soon as you finish a workout, do you head straight to the shower? Grab a post-exercise snack? Not so fast.

 What’s the benefit of static stretching?

-(But don’t try ballistic stretching, where you stretch as far as you can, and then you “bounce” further than your muscle range is used to.
-Putnam says that it can increase muscle tension and potentially cause more harm than good.)
+Some exercise experts feel that this kind of stretching can increase flexibility and even decrease your risk of injury after a workout.
+Just don’t try ballistic stretching, where you stretch as far as you can, and then you “bounce” further than your muscle range is used to.
+This can increase muscle tension and potentially cause more harm than good.

-Three static stretches that she suggests incorporating into your cooldown routine:
+Here are three static stretches that are great to incorporate into your cooldown routine:

 Hamstring.
 Sit on the floor with one leg out straight.
 Bend the other leg at the knee and position the sole of that foot against your opposite inner thigh.
 Then, extend your arms and reach forward over your straight leg, bending at the waist.
 Go as far as you comfortably can (no stress if you can’t touch your toes).
 After 30 to 60 seconds, switch to your other leg.